puppetlabs/puppet-docs/source/puppet/2.7/reference/modules_publishing.markdown

     puppet module build <MODULE DIRECTORY>

-This will generate a `.tar.gz` package, which will saved in the module's `pkg/` subdirectory.
+This will generate a `.tar.gz` package, which will be saved in the module's `pkg/` subdirectory.

 For example:

-    # puppet module build ~/Development/examplecorp-mymodule
+    # puppet module build /etc/puppetlabs/puppet/modules/mymodule
-    Building /Users/fred/Development/examplecorp-mymodule for release
+    Building /etc/puppetlabs/puppet/modules/mymodule for release
-    examplecorp-mymodule/pkg/examplecorp-mymodule-0.0.1.tar.gz
+    /etc/puppetlabs/puppet/modules/mymodule/pkg/examplecorp-mymodule-0.0.1.tar.gz

 Upload to the Puppet Forge
 ------